joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6184859/2025/04/04/trey-lance-free-agency-2025-chargers/

 **How Guantánamo Bay Figures in the Trump Immigration Crackdown**\
-`In two months, only around 400 migrants have been held there, mostly Venezuelan and Nicaraguan citizens awaiting deportation.`\
+`In two months, only around 400 migrants have been held there, mostly Venezuelan and Nicaraguan citizens designated for deportation.`\
 https://nytimes.com/2025/04/04/us/politics/migrant-mission-guantanamo-bay.html

 **Loomer’s Role in Firings Shows Rising Sway of Fringe Figures on Trump**\